Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Second Order Option Pricing Asymptotics

-We note that all terms in $\L_0$ and $\L_1$ take derivatives with respect to $y$.
+We see from \eqref{lzerodef} and \eqref{lonedef} that all terms in $\L_0$ and $\L_1$ take derivatives with respect to $y$.
 Thus, if we choose $P_{0,0}$ and $P_{1,0}$ to be independent of $y$, the above equations will automatically be satisfied.
 Hence, we seek solutions of the form

 i.e., no $y$-dependence.
 Continuing the asymptotic analysis, the $\O(1)$, $\O(\sqrt{\eps})$ and $\O(\eps)$ equations are:

 where we have used the fact that $\L_1 P_{1,0}=0$.

 Equations \eqref{eq:u2poisson}, \eqref{eq:u3poisson} and \eqref{eq:u4poisson} are Poisson equations of the form